by Texas Homesteader ~

 So I did…

 My most-used herbs are thyme, sage, oregano, basil and rosemary.
-So I make sure I always have them available, whether fresh or dried.
+So I grow them every year to make sure I always have them available, whether fresh or dried.

 Harvesting Fresh Herbs